NVIDIA/nim-deploy/cloud-service-providers/google-cloud/vertexai/python/README.md

 ### 2. Run NIM on JupyterLab Notebook
 `OPEN JUPYTERLAB` of the instance, and install required packages per `requirements.txt`.

+#### We recommend starting with TensorRT-LLM solution for its superior performance optimizations in LLM inference.

 Run `nim-vertexai.ipynb` for vLLM, or `nim-vertexai-trtllm.ipynb` for TensorRT-LLM Python jupyter notebook, which provides step-to-step guidance on how to deploy and inference the NIM container within notebook interface or via Vertex AI endpoint resource.

 If NIM container has been successfully launched, you will see below output in cell or deployment log: